Branch Rickey, one of our most famous alumni, believed if you have the skills, you should have the opportunity. We do too!

 The Branch Rickey Scholarship

-About 97% of Ohio Wesleyan students receive scholarships or need-based financial aid.
-Now, in the spirit of OWU alumnus Branch Rickey, who led the integration of Major League Baseball when he signed Jackie Robinson in 1945, we're increasing our Branch Rickey Scholarship to $30,000.
-It's renewable for up to four years (a total of $120,000), and we're making it available to every new student with both of these two qualifications:
+More than 99% of Ohio Wesleyan students receive scholarships or need-based financial aid.
+In the spirit of OWU alumnus Branch Rickey, who led the integration of Major League Baseball when he signed Jackie Robinson in 1945, we've set our Branch Rickey Scholarship to $30,000.
+It's renewable for up to four years (a total of $120,000).

 All Branch Rickey Scholarship recipients are eligible to be considered for the Wesleyan scholarship ($10,000 a year for four years) or the Schubert Scholarship (full-tuition, renewable for four years).
-Students are invited at the time of admission to attend the scholarship competition for which they are eligible (determined by their academic credentials).
+Scholarship competitions will be in February (in-person or virtual, as circumstances permit); students will be notified at the time of admission if they are eligible to compete.

 If you're ready for higher education at one of America's top private universities, we want to make OWU possible for you.
 We want you to have access to truly great teaching and The OWU Connection, with travel opportunities that will change your worldview and internships and research projects that will give you the skills that employers and graduate schools crave.